-A nationwide class-action lawsuit has been filed against LuLaRoe (LLR), a California-based MLM clothing company, as well as dozens of unknown co-conspirators (including top distributors) who are alleged to be the “primary beneficiaries and promoters of the LuLaRoe pyramid . . . scheme.”
+A nationwide class-action lawsuit has been filed against LuLaRoe (LLR), a California-based Multilevel Marketing – a way of distributing products or services in which the distributors earn income from their own retail sales and from retail sales made by their direct and indirect recruits. clothing company, as well as dozens of unknown co-conspirators (including top distributors) who are alleged to be the “primary beneficiaries and promoters of the LuLaRoe pyramid . . . scheme.”

 The suit, filed this Monday in California federal court, seeks $1 billion in damages and alleges that tens of thousands of distributors were “unknowingly recruited into Defendants’ pyramid scheme through manipulation and misinformation.”
 Specifically, the complaint alleges that LLR and its successful distributors lured recruits into the business with deceptive income claims, and that once the recruits joined, they were pressured to recruit others and continually purchase inventory regardless of whether they could sell the clothing or not.
-Such allegations of recruitment and inventory loading are two of the primary elements of a pyramid scheme.
+Such allegations of recruitment and Inventory loading is the practice of requiring participants to purchase merchandise in order to receive commissions. are two of the primary elements of a pyramid scheme.

 As a result of these alleged practices, the complaint claims:

 the vast majority of consultants sitting at the bottom of Defendants’ pyramid were and remain destined for failure and unable to turn any profit.
 Some resulted in financial ruin due to the pressure to max out credit cards and take loans to purchase inventory.